Online Learning: Tools and Strategies for Success

 Canvas Login and Tutorials

-Canvas Information: Enrolled students should receive course invitations via e-mail and within Canvas on August 3rd, the same day the course site will become available.
-Preparatory information will be sent via MySJSU before the end of the day July 31st.
+Canvas Information: Enrolled students should receive course invitations via e-mail and within Canvas on August 2, the same day the course site will become available.
+Preparatory information will be sent via email and MySJSU before the end of the day July 30.

 This course introduces students to a variety of successful strategies in the use of new and emerging technologies found in today's online environment.
 It covers learning management tools, web conferencing, social software, university resources, and other topics that have been identified as being critical for new students.

 Note: INFO 203 Must be completed within the first 4 weeks of the semester.
-If 203 is not completed within the first 4 weeks of the semester a hold will be placed and you will be unable to register for any more classes in the iSchool.
+If 203 is not completed within the first 4 weeks of the semester, a hold will be placed; you will be placed on administrative probation, and you will be unable to register for any more classes in the iSchool.

-The class is taught in a totally online environment and will involve synchronous and asynchronous activity.
-The course site will become available on August 3rd.
+The class is taught in a totally online environment and will involve synchronous and asynchronous activities.
+The course site will become available on August 2.
 Students who wish to begin working on the course may do so starting on that date.
 We strongly advise an early start and completion for this class.
-Students who are unable to begin early may start the course at any time through August 19th, the date when all other courses officially begin.
+Students who are unable to begin early may start the course at any time through August 19, the date when all other courses officially begin.

 Important deadlines for the class: